 Nuts – longevity, happiness, and health

-The Year of The Rabbit
+The Year of The DRAGON

 Each year of the Lunar calendar is represented by one of 12 animals and a corresponding element.

-The Rabbit is a symbol of peace, prosperity, and longevity – 2023 is predicted to be a year of hope.
+The Dragon is a symbol of power and wealth โ€“ 2024 is predicted to be a year of growth, progress and abundance.

-The 12 Chinese zodiac animals are not only used to represent years in China but are also believed to influence people’s personalities, careers, compatibility, and fortune.
+The 12 Chinese zodiac animals are not only used to represent years in China but are also believed to influence peopleโ€™s personalities, careers, compatibility, and fortune.

 Each zodiac sign is associated with one of 5 elements, Wood, Fire, Earth, Water and Metal.